-- 1. A specialist shall determine the time and place of an auction by publishing, at least seven days before the auction, an announcement indicating: - a) name and address of the owner of the immovable thing; - b) name and address of the specialist; - c) time and place of the auction; - d) starting price of the immovable thing; - e) location and brief description of the immovable thing; - f) the statement that all other persons holding rights to the immovable thing have to present evidence of such rights before the commencement of the auction; - g) conditions of the auction. - 1.
-If an auction is conducted for selling a plot of agricultural land, an announcement shall also indicate that a person participating in the auction shall meet the requirements established by the Organic Law of Georgia on Agricultural Land Ownership. - 2.
+- 1. A specialist shall determine the time and place of an auction by publishing, at least seven days before the auction, an announcement indicating: - a) name and address of the owner of the immovable thing; - b) name and address of the specialist; - c) time and place of the auction; - d) starting price of the immovable thing; - e) location and brief description of the immovable thing; - f) the statement that all other persons holding rights to the immovable thing have to present evidence of such rights before the commencement of the auction; - g) conditions of the auction. - 2.
 The time and place of the auction shall be announced publicly in the media. - 3.
 The specialist shall notify the parties of the time and place of the auction according to the procedures laid down by the Civil Procedure Code of Georgia.